Build your foundational knowledge of microscopy techniques in nanoscience research

 - Short essay responses to the following prompts:

-- List relevant courses or experience you have in the sciences.
+- A background in basic chemistry and molecular and cellular biology is strongly recommended.
+List relevant courses or experience you have in the sciences.

 - In 250 words or less, please explain how an understanding of microscopy can help you in your future studies or career plan?

-- In 150 words or less, what do you know about nanoscience or the atomic/molecular scale?
+- In 150 words or less, please explain what you know about nanoscience or the atomic/molecular scale?

 NOTE: Students should compose the essay before beginning the online registration process.
 There will be text fields on the online registration form of which the response text can be copied.